 Now is the time to change that.
 Even if you are not planning any automated data collection or Manufacturing Analytics projects in the next two years, rest assured you will want it in the in the next 5 years.

 Why Machine Connectivity Matters

 We are predicting a large increase in demand for automated data collection and reporting over the next 5 years.
 It will be the only way small to medium sized companies can compete with globalization.

-Customers will demand price decreases; industries will be disrupted by the manufactures that can leverage their data.
+Customers will demand price decreases; industries will be disrupted by the manufacturers that can leverage their data.
 The companies that don’t use their data will be quickly left behind.

-The biggest barrier manufactures face today with data collection projects is connectivity.
+The biggest barrier manufacturers face today with data collection projects is connectivity.
 Adding the connectivity options to existing later can be expensive, require downtime and software upgrades.

 You are basically future proofing your equipment it is the equivalent of buying computers with network cards or an HD ready TV back in the 90s.
 The completely networked shop floor is coming fast and you should be prepared